suurjaak/SQLitely/README.md

 in bytes and overall percentage.
 (Depending on the size of the database, this analysis can take a while.)

-Fixing database corruption: SQLitely will copy as much data as possible over into a new database.
+Fixing database corruption: SQLitely can check database integrity, and copy as much data as possible over into a new database.

 SQLitely has been tested under Windows 7, Windows Vista, Windows XP and